-Second State of Seutter's map of Lithuania, extending from the Baltic (Riga) to Palatinat Polesia Bressicenis in the south.
+Second State of Seutter's map of Lithuania and Poland, extending from the Baltic (Riga) to Palatinat Polesia Bressicenis in the south.

 A highly detailed map of Lithuania, showing towns, castles, Palatinates, rivers, lakes, forests, etc.